Simple Past Tense Definition and Formula/Structure

-Past simple tense is formed with the second form of a verb.
+Past simple tense also called past indefinite tense is formed with the second form of a verb.
 Like the present simple tense, the simple past tense also has three forms: affirmative, negative, and interrogative.
 The simple past tense does not require any auxiliary verb to complete its meaning.

 Subject + (Verb)2 + Object

-The affirmative form of past simple tense states that the subject had performed the action at a specific time in the past.
+The affirmative form of past indefinite tense states that the subject had performed the action at a specific time in the past.

 Simple Past Tense Positive Sentences Examples